PuChen7/Algorithms-and-Data-Structures/problems/add-strings.md

 Given two non-negative integers num1 and num2 represented as string, return the sum of num1 and num2.

 ## Thinking & Notes
+* If we do it by adding one by one, we cannot solve integer overflow problem. we have to add and then immediately append to stringbuilder.
 * Iteration: iterate through both string.
 Similar to [Add Two Numbers](add-two-numbers.md)

 ## Solution - Iteration